- What is the NED?

 ||10-m RMSE (Mission Specification)

-Q: What is the difference between NED and CLICK?
+Q: What is the difference between a DEM and a DSM?

-Q: Is there a difference between NED and LIDAR?
+Q: Is there a difference between NED data and LIDAR data?

-A: Yes, very much!
-Lidar is point data representing the X-Y-Z location, along with other attributes, of any terrestrial target reflecting the laser pulse.
-In addition to bare-earth, it typically will include buildings, trees, towers, powerlines … almost anything.
+Yes.
+Lidar data are highly dense point data representing an x, y, z location, along with other attributes, of any terrestrial target reflecting the laser pulse.
+In addition to bare-earth, it typically will include buildings, trees, towers, and powerlines.

-The NED is a bare-earth raster surface, or Digital Elevation Model (DEM).
-While many currently generated DEMs and much of the NED are produced from bare-earth lidar point data, the NED is not lidar.
+The NED data layers are bare-earth raster surfaces in raster digital elevation model (DEM) format.
+While many currently generated DEMs and much of the NED are produced from bare-earth lidar point data, the NED layers are not lidar.

-Q: What is the difference between bare-earth and top-of-canopy?
+Q: What is the difference between bare-earth and first return lidar?

 Q: How should the NED be cited?